Addie Model

 5. What are the specific areas for improvement in future iterations of the instruction?

-Advantages of the ADDIE Model
+The Benefits of Adopting the ADDIE Model

-Firstly, the ADDIE model helps in identifying best-practice principles for instructional programs.
-By following this model, instructional designers can ensure that their courses are designed according to proven methodologies and industry standards.
-This allows for the creation of high-quality training courses that meet the needs of learners.
+Firstly, the ADDIE model assists in identifying best practice principles for instructional programmes.
+By following this model, instructional designers can ensure their courses are designed using proven methodologies and industry standards.
+This facilitates the creation of high-quality training courses that meet learners' needs.

-Disadvantages of the ADDIE Model
+Understanding Limitations: Disadvantages of the ADDIE Model

-The model requires significant time and financial investments, including the involvement of a dedicated instructional design team, the development of instructional materials, and the implementation of evaluation measures.
-This can be a barrier for organizations with limited resources, ultimately limiting their ability to effectively implement the ADDIE model.
+The model requires considerable time and financial investments, including the involvement of a dedicated instructional design team, the development of instructional materials, and the implementation of evaluation measures.
+This can be a barrier for organisations with limited resources, ultimately restricting their ability to effectively implement the ADDIE model.

 ADDIE Explanation